Things to Do & A Full Guide to Traveling the Popular Beach Town of Progreso and the Yucatan Peninsula

 Photo credit: Jonathan Buenfil

-Zona Arqueologica de Xcambo (Mayan Ruin)
+Explore Zona Arqueologica de Xcambo (Mayan Ruins)

 Across the highway from Charcas de Sal is this small archaeological site or Mayan ruin.
 In 2001, archaeologists discovered over 600 skeletons on site!
 This Mayan community was business-driven and worked hard to distribute salt and fish to the Mayans.
 We paid 80 pesos/person to enter.